WestpacCXTeam/Starter-Pack/README.md

 _Note: we included an `HTMLinclude` snippet for you that you only need to uncomment in the index file_

 -------------------------------------------------------------------------------------------------------------------------------------

 ### The PROD folder (10)

 The `PROD` folder is where all files are compiled to.
-Each brand has its own folder and should be runnable with the build in server.
+Each brand has its own folder and should be runnable with the build in server on [http://localhost:9000/](http://localhost:9000/).
 *Do not change anything in here as this folder will be deleted and recreated on each iteration*

 -------------------------------------------------------------------------------------------------------------------------------------